josemariasosa/rubik/README.md

 `rk.ungroup_list(data_frame, column_name)`

 This function unnest a 'Series of Lists' in a Pandas data frame.
+Note that the number of columns for the result may increase.

 #### 3.1 Arguments: